li2CTF/li2CTF-open-2021-spring/junior/reverse/Shifter/task/conditions.md

 # Shifter
 Hey, young reverser!
-Lets reverse it and get the flag!

-Don't forget that you need linux to run it (copy file to linux and type `./shifter.elf` in terminal).

-If you can't solve it - don't worry, it's very hard task for beginner.
-Go and get all other flags :)
+Time to read and understand this code!
+Flag is the string making app say that you entered correct flag.
+Good luck, I'm waiting for your flag :)

+Language: `C`